Nun Fetish

 - 1796: Denis Diderot's La Religieuse (The Nun), written around 1760 and first published in France in 1796, dramatises forced vocation, cloistered cruelty, and same-sex desire behind convent walls.

 These works fused sacred imagery with sexual transgression and fixed the habit as a recurring icon of taboo.
-The motif carried into twentieth-century film, culminating in the nunsploitation cycle: a subgenre of exploitation cinema that peaked in 1970s Europe, especially Italy.
-Ken Russell's The Devils (1971) is widely cited as its catalyst, after which directors such as Joe D'Amato and Bruno Mattei produced numerous entries juxtaposing vows of chastity against eruptions of carnal imagery.
-Modern lay catalogues of kinks, such as Glamour's A–Z of kinks and fetishes, list religious and uniform role-play among recognised niche interests, while academic surveys fold the nun habit into the broader clothing-fetish field documented by Scorolli and colleagues (2007).
+The motif carried into twentieth-century film and culminated in the nunsploitation cycle: a subgenre of exploitation cinema that peaked in 1970s Europe, especially Catholic Italy and Spain.
+Ken Russell's The Devils (1971), adapted from Aldous Huxley and a real seventeenth-century convent scandal, is widely cited as its catalyst, after which directors such as Joe D'Amato, Bruno Mattei, and (in Japan) Norifumi Suzuki produced numerous entries setting vows of chastity against eruptions of carnal imagery.
+The trope persists in mainstream cinema: Paul Verhoeven's Benedetta (2021), drawn from Judith C. Brown's history of the seventeenth-century nun Benedetta Carlini, gave it fresh visibility.
+Modern lay catalogues of kinks, such as Glamour's A to Z of kinks and fetishes, list religious and uniform role-play among recognised niche interests, while academic surveys fold the nun habit into the broader clothing-fetish field documented by Scorolli and colleagues (2007).

 In practice

-Expression is generally confined to fantasy and consensual adult role-play: enjoyment of the costume's distinctive look, scenarios that play on temptation or the transgression of a strict role, or privately collecting and wearing habit-style attire.
-For most people it functions as a costume-driven preference within otherwise conventional attraction, and it typically uses purpose-made costumes rather than the dress of practising clergy.
+Expression is generally confined to fantasy and consensual adult role-play: enjoyment of the costume's distinctive look, scenarios that play on temptation or the breaking of a strict role, or privately collecting and wearing habit-style attire.
+It typically uses purpose-made costumes rather than the dress of practising clergy, and the persona (modesty, discipline, the vow) usually matters as much as the fabric.

 Psychology